ngeiswei/opencog/opencog/reasoning/pln/rules/epistemic-reasoning/theory/Readme.md

 The file reference.bib is a bibliography file with the references.

-To compile run pdflatex theory.tex
+To compile run

+  pdflatex theory.tex
+  bibtex reference.bib